Updated on July 12, 2022

 LinkedIn’s platform in combination with its service is a gold mine of valuable data you can use for building your lead list.
+And because of that, it is among the most popular lead sources for a number of sales reps and marketers.
 Almost every company now has a profile on Linkedin.
 And, every person working in that company wants to have that listed on their own profiles (we all know that this is both beneficial for the company and the person for future references and building their virtual CVs.)

-Having this structured data with companies and the employees that work there, plus other information like websites, emails, phone numbers, location etc. gives the Linkedin Sales Navigator users an opportunity to freely use this data and collect it for building lead lists.
+Having this structured data with companies and the employees that work there, plus additional information like websites, emails, phone numbers, location, etc. gives the Linkedin Sales Navigator users an opportunity to freely use this data and collect it for building lead lists.

 Chrome extensions for finding lead information

 Together with LinkedIn and Sales Navigator, you can use a number of Chrome extensions to find contact information for your leads.
 It’s convenient and easy from the corner of your browser.
 It searches through the profile and extracts the information provided by the user.
 You might not find the info you are looking for 100% of the time, but this is for sure a good start.
 Each service varies in its feature set, price and offers, but must have the same base function of finding an email address for your leads.